JvanKatwijk/qt-dab/README.md

  ```

-The device handlers in Qt-DAB-3.21 support generating a raw file encoded
+The device handlers in Qt-DAB-3.3 support the generation of
-in such an xml file.
+such an xml file.

 While the current implementation for reading such files is limited to
 a single data block, the reader contains a *cont* button that, when